Warren Buffett became the world’s greatest investor by finding undervalued stocks. These three big oil stocks are right

 Take Chevron (CVX), Exxon Mobil (XOM) and Royal Dutch Shell (RDS-A).

-Exxon, which is still a cash machine, has been spending more aggressively than competitors on increasing production and offers a 7.8% dividend yield.
+Exxon, which is still a cash machine, has been spending more aggressively than competitors on increasing production and offers a 5.9% dividend yield, and trades at 18 times forward earnings.

-Royal Dutch Shell is a super major that has ambitious plans to steadily increase its footprint in green energy while it continues to leverage its production in the Permian Basin and is currently negotiating with privately held Endeavor Energy to acquire another 64,000 barrels a day of production.
+Royal Dutch Shell is a super major that has ambitious plans to steadily increase its footprint in green energy while it continues to leverage its production in the Permian Basin.
+And despite being up 13% so far this year, the stock remains cheap at just 9 times forward earnings.

 Click here to join the Cabot Global Stocks Explorer and learn which stocks from around the world I’m currently recommending.

 *This post has been updated from an original version, published in 2020.